 Step 1

-Trim both ends of the sweet potato, then slice it into 0.4 inch (1cm) thick rounds.
-Soak them in water for about 5 minutes to remove any scum.
+Trim both ends of sweet potato, then slice it into ⅖-inch (1cm) thick rounds.
+Soak the slices in water (not included in the recipe) for about 5 minutes to remove any astringency.

 Step 2

-Place the sweet potatoes in a pot or pan, ensuring they don't overlap as much as possible.
-Then add water and heat it up.
-Once it comes to a boil, add sugar and mirin, cover it with an otoshi-buta, and simmer over low heat for 10 minutes.
+Place the sliced sweet potatoes in a pan or pot, ensuring they don't overlap as much as possible.
+Then, add water (as specified in the recipe) and bring it to a boil.
+Once boiling, add mirin and sugar, cover with an otoshi-buta, and let it simmer over low heat for 10 minutes.

 Step 3